M-Files/Developer-Portal/APIs/REST-API/Creating-And-Updating-Objects/index.md

 	await (await client.PutAsync(new Uri($"http://localhost/REST/objects/0/551/{checkedOutObjectVersion.ObjVer.Version}/checkedout"), httpContent)).Content.ReadAsStringAsync());
 ```

-<p class="note">There are a number of endpoints that can be used to add files to an existing object.
-The approach above uses the same pattern as creating a new object.</p>
+There are a number of endpoints that can be used to add files to an existing object.
+The approach above uses the same pattern as creating a new object.
+{:.note}

 ### Removing a file